We know what you're going through

 The common types of negative thinking

-CBT can help us to identify our automatic negative thoughts and reframe them.
+CBT can help us to identify our automatic negative thoughts, challenge and reframe them.

-This series will introduce you to some of the common types of problematic thinking and give you the strategies to challenge and reframe your negative thoughts.
+This topic will introduce you to some of the common types of problematic thinking and give you the strategies to challenge and reframe your negative thoughts.

 How to reframe your negative thinking